Constructive dismissal solicitors’ advice

 Constructive unfair dismissal is where an employee resigns and makes a legal claim because of bad treatment from the employer.
 It is not like unfair dismissal where the employer sacks the employee.

 Although not unfair dismissal, he or she asks an employment tribunal to use Section 95 of the Employment Relations Act to treat his or her resignation as if it were a dismissal.
-An employment law solicitor has to argue that the employee had no choice but to resign because of the employer’s conduct.
+An constructive dismissal solicitor has to argue that the employee had no choice but to resign because of the employer’s conduct.

 A term implied by law in every contract of employment is that both employer and employee will behave in such a way as to enable the employment relationship to work effectively – the implied term of mutual trust and confidence.
 Recognised by employment lawyers and employment tribunals, it though is not written into the employment contract but yet the employer’s poor conduct could lead to a loss of mutual trust and confidence.

-Nonetheless, employment law solicitors would advise that resigning is a big step as far as a tribunal is concerned.
+Nonetheless, constructive dismissal solicitors would advise that resigning is a big step as far as a tribunal is concerned.
 The tribunal will look for evidence that the employer seriously breached the employment contract and lost mutual trust and confidence and want to be confident that the employee resigned because of that.

 Grounds for constructive dismissal